-Each paper is worth 50% of the overall GCSE award.
+Each paper lasts for 1hour 45 minutes and is worth 50% of the overall GCSE grade award.

 Extra-Curricular Enrichment and Visits

 The department believes in bringing History to life and offers opportunities to enrich students experience of learning about History.
+Every Wednesday lunchtime there is an Activities Club for Key Stage 3 students.
 All Year 7 pupils visit Beeston Castle in the Summer term as part of the ‘Why were castles built?’ topic.
 All Year 9 pupils visit Liverpool Museums as part of the ‘Empire and Slavery’ topic.